arifszn/OneClick/README.md

 - [Microsoft Teams](https://teams.new) - Chat with your team using Microsoft Teams.
 - [Editor X](https://editorx.new) - Create a website using Editor X's online tool.
 - [Stackbit](https://jamstack.new) - Create a new Jamstack site.
+- [Tailwind](https://tailwindcss.new) - Create a new Tailwind Play page.
 - [Vercel](https://deploy.new) - Create a new project in Vercel for preview and deployment.
 - [PDF Compress](https://compresspdf.new) - Compress PDF documents with simple drag and drop with Adobe Acrobat.
 - [Merge PDF](https://mergepdf.new) - Combine PDFs into one file with Adobe.